-Informed consent must be documented by the use of a written consent form approved by the IRB.
+Except as provided below, informed consent must be documented by the use of a written consent form approved by the IRB.
 Consent forms serve as confirmation of the process of obtaining informed consent for research participation.
 They are not a substitute for the consent process.
 The consent form should embody all the required elements of informed consent, as outlined above.

-Consent forms must be clearly written and understandable to the subject.
+Consent forms must be clearly written and understandable to the participant.
 This may require translation into the preferred language of the participants.
 The language of the consent form must be non-technical (comparable to the language in a newspaper or general circulation magazine).
 Scientific, technical or medical terms must be defined in plain language.
-The consent form may not include language that appears to waive subjects' legal rights or appears to release the investigator from liability or negligence.
+The consent form may not include language that appears to waive participants' legal rights or appears to release the investigator from liability or negligence.

-The consent form may be read to the subject or the subject's legally authorized representative, but the investigator must still give the subject or the representative adequate opportunity to read the document before giving consent.
+The consent form may be read to the participant or the participant's legally authorized representative, but the investigator must still give the participant or the representative adequate opportunity to read the document before giving consent.

-Unless otherwise approved by the IRB, the consent form must be signed and dated by the subject or the subject's legally authorized representative and a copy given to the person signing the form.
+Unless otherwise approved by the IRB, the participant's consent must be documented (including when conducted in an electronic format) by the participant or the participant's legally authorized representative and a copy made available to the person signing the form.

-In some instances, obtaining a signature and giving a copy may not be feasible.
+In some instances, obtaining documentation and giving a copy may not be feasible.
 The IRB can authorize an alternate form of documentation, provided the following conditions are met:

-- The required elements of informed consent have been presented to the subject orally; - There is an impartial witness to the oral presentation; - The researcher who makes the oral presentation and the witness sign the consent form attesting to the consent procedures.
+- The required elements of informed consent have been presented to the participant orally; - There is an impartial witness to the oral presentation; - The researcher who makes the oral presentation and the witness sign the consent form attesting to the consent procedures.

-In some instances, providing a copy of the consent form might pose a danger for the subject.
-The IRB can waive this requirement in order to protect the subject's safety.
+In some instances, providing a copy of the consent form might pose a danger for the participant.
+The IRB can waive this requirement in order to protect the participant's safety.